dmak/jaxb-xew-plugin/README.md

 `-Xxew ... -episode <file>`

+This will trigger episode plugin after Xew plugin.

+### `fluent-api` and `value-constructor` plugins

+These plugins should be activated after Xew plugin:

+`-Xxew ... -Xfluent-api -Xvalue-constructor`

+Otherwise if they are activated before Xew plugin cannot revert the changes they made.

 ### Ant task

 First you need to download the plugin jar (for example, from [Maven repository](http://mirrors.ibiblio.org/pub/mirrors/maven2/com/github/jaxb-xew-plugin/jaxb-xew-plugin)) and put it to your project `lib` folder.